neurothrone/project-dot/readme.md

 [teknikhogskolan]: https://teknikhogskolan.se/

-A portfolio Web App for the developers of [Teknikhögskolan][teknikhogskolan] to showcase their work for future employers or people seeking to collaborate on other projects.
+A portfolio Web App for the aspiring developers of [Teknikhögskolan][teknikhogskolan] to showcase their work for future employers or people seeking to collaborate on other projects.

 ## Demo